 But do you really need to install an antivirus app on your phone that is going to drain your battery and bombard you with irritating notifications?

 Android viruses are by no means as prevalent as media outlets may have you believe, and your device is much more at risk of theft than it is a virus.
 But it is true: Android viruses do exist, and a decent antivirus app can provide peace of mind.

-The vast majority of known Android viruses have been installed on the back of dubious apps - apps you will no longer find in the Google Play store.
+The vast majority of known Android viruses are installed on the back of dubious apps - most of which you will no longer find in the Google Play store.
 By default Android does not allow you to install apps from other sources, so there's no chance of you accidentally installing something nefarious.

-Supposing a dodgy app does find its way into the Google Play market, Google will quickly pull the app and uninstall it from your device.
-But what if it comes back?
-Symantec has found at least seven malicious apps on the US Play Store that were pulled and then reappeared under new developers with new names.
+If a dodgy app does find its way into the Google Play market, Google will pull the app and uninstall it from your device.

 The worst thing you can do, however, is to assume you are protected by an antivirus app and drop your guard.
-Recent research by AVComparatives found that two-thirds of the 250 Android antivirus apps it tested do not actually work.
-So it will pay to be picky about which vendor you trust with your device security.
-Bitdefender, Kaspersky, McAfee, Avast, AVG, Trend Micro and Symantec all performed well in the research.
+Research by AVComparatives found that two-thirds of the 250 Android antivirus apps it tested do not actually work.

-Even with the best antivirus apps, though, false-positive results are common.
+Even with the best antivirus apps, though, there is a chance of false-positive results.
 This means you may find your AV app reports an app as dodgy when it's actually harmless.
 In these cases, taking other precautions can be a more appealing way to safeguard your device from Android viruses.